 People with poor sleep quality and irregular sleep duration can gradually damage the cardiovascular system.

-Expert: Mistakes students should avoid before exams
+Experts: Mistakes students need to avoid before exams

-It's not a good idea to pull an all-nighter before an exam, an expert at Oxford University warns.
+It's not advisable to stay up all night before an exam, a renowned expert at Oxford University warns.

-Many students are so busy preparing for exams that they neglect their most valuable asset, their health.
+Many students are so busy preparing for exams that they neglect their most valuable asset: their health.

-Many students are so busy preparing for exams that they neglect their most valuable asset, their health.
+Many students are so busy preparing for exams that they neglect their most valuable asset: their health.

 Source link